 Reform of Vocational Education

-Schools will remain crucial to vocational education.
+Schools remain crucial to vocational education.
 The Ministry of Education wants to ensure that schools and tertiary education organisations are better linked to each other and to the world of work.

 Transitional Industry Training Organisations